Road train: Australia

 Double (two-trailer) road train combinations are allowed on some roads in most states of Australia, including specified approaches to the ports and industrial areas of Adelaide, South Australia and Perth, Western Australia.
-A double road train should not be confused with a B-double, which is allowed access to most of the country and in all major cities.
+An A-double road train should not be confused with a B-double, which is allowed access to most of the country and in all major cities.